Who this is for

 - Send photos on WhatsApp.
 A few clear photos let us give a quick indicative figure before anything leaves your hands.
 No charge, no obligation.

 - Request a prepaid Royal Mail label.
-We send a free Royal Mail Special Delivery Guaranteed label, fully tracked, signed for, and covered up to £2,500.
+We send a free Royal Mail Special Delivery Guaranteed label, fully tracked and signed for.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 No printer?
 We send a QR code for the Post Office counter.

 - Receive a written, itemised valuation.
 Every item is weighed on calibrated scales and tested by XRF spectrometry.
 You get a breakdown showing each item, its purity, weight, the rate used and the offer.

 - Accept or decline.
 Accept and you are paid by bank transfer.
-Decline and everything is returned free of charge by tracked, insured post.
+Decline and everything is returned free of charge by tracked, signed-for post.
 No fee, no questions.

 Send mixed lots exactly as found